kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/know-your-purpose.md

 3) What does the writer want the reader to think about them after reading this?
 Give a reason for your answer.

 4) Do you think the email is effective at achieving its purpose?
+Give a reason for your answer.

 5) How would you improve the email to help it achieve its purpose?